 Make mention of the skills you picked up in that timeframe.
 If you worked on some smaller projects, make them known.
 You could have gone freelancing, and that is something worthy of mentioning too.

 There is something about confidence that makes people stay tuned in to you.
-Even if you were laid off from the last job, don’t let your tone show any of defeat, depression or sadness.
+Even if you were laid off from your last job, don’t let your tone show defeat, depression, or sadness.

-All of these are sending mental signs to the hiring manager that you might not be fit for the new position.
-In addition to being honest and prepared, present your case with the highest dose of confidence you can muster.
+All of these send mental signs to the hiring manager that you might not fit the new position.
+In addition to being honest and prepared, present your case with the highest confidence you can muster.